Tag: Imjingang (River)

 Noreen Jankowski recalls a conversation about the cold winters in Korea.
-She mentions how she sent supplies to her husband in Korea to keep him warm.
-She details sending hand and feet warmers and shares that he endured some difficulties with his legs later on perhaps due to the cold exposure.
+She mentions sending supplies to her husband in Korea to keep him warm.
+She highlights how he endured some difficulties with his legs later on perhaps due to the cold exposure.

 Patrick Vernon Hickey

 Patrick Hickey recalls leaving Japan for Gimpo Airport and heading straight to the front lines.
 He describes changing specialties in Korea and joining a unit responsible for repairing guns.
 He explains that Unit 163 (Easy Troop) supported Hill 355 and the Battle of the Hook.